patchboard/patchboard-py/README.md

-A Python client for Patchboard APIs
+patchboard-py: A Python client for Patchboard APIs

+patchboard-py is still beta code but is in active development.
+Bug reports and patches welcome.

 Install: